mroonga/mroonga/doc/en/source/developer.rst

 The source files of documents are files having .rst extension in "doc/ja/source" directory.

-When you add or modify them, please try to buid by "make html" etc. and confirm that no syntax error happens.
+When you add or modify them, please try to build by "make html" etc. and confirm that no syntax error happens.

 Documents are published in http://mroonga.github.com .
 Since we are using github's web site feature, they will be updated each time when HTML files are pushed to http://github.com/mroonga/mroonga.github.com repository.
 We push to mroonga.github.com repository after confirming the consistency between documents and current released version.